 Who operates Tahoe Cross Country (TXC) ski area?

-Tahoe Cross Country (TXC) is a nonprofit organization that operates with one full-time manager and a dedicated crew of paid staff, expert groomers, ski instructors, volunteers and cookies from the Free Heal Cafe.
+Tahoe Cross Country (TXC) is a 501c7 non-tax exempt organization that operates the cross country ski recreation area, generates income and accrues expenses.
+TXC upkeeps facilities, parking lot and snow maintenance, with one full-time manager and a dedicated crew of paid staff, expert groomers, ski instructors, volunteers and cookies from the Free Heal Cafe.
 The board of directors is an integral part of decision making, seasonal transitions and organizing the non-profit Tahoe Cross Country Ski Education Association.

 What is Tahoe Cross Country Ski Education Association (TCCSEA)?

-TCCSEA, a nonprofit 501© (3) corporation, has lease agreements with Tahoe City Public Utility District (TCPUD) to operate Tahoe Cross Country ski area, a 501© (7) corporation, which is not tax exempt.
-Thus all tax deductible donations need to be paid to Tahoe Cross Country Ski Education Association (TCCSEA).
+TCCSEA, a nonprofit 501c3 corporation, has lease agreements with Tahoe City Public Utility District (TCPUD) to operate Tahoe Cross Country ski area, a 501c7 corporation, which is not-tax exempt.
+All tax deductible donations should be paid to Tahoe Cross Country Ski Education Association (TCCSEA).

 What's this talk of a new lodge?